SamRotthier/Python_SmallProjects/README.md

-This is a collection of a few small python projects.
+# This is a collection of a few small python projects.
+I use this as a "Tryout Park" for Python.

+## Learned lessons
+You can make a requirements file with the command "pip freeze > requirements.txt"

+# Course
-Most of them are from the Udemy course "30 Great Python Projects To Help You Master It In 2024 "
+Most of the projects are from the Udemy course "30 Great Python Projects To Help You Master It In 2024"

-pip install:
-- requests
-- qrcode
-- Pillow
-- customtkinter
-- fake_useragent
-- textblob
-- pypdf2
-- selenium
-- flask
-- pandas
-- tabulate
-- beautifulsoup4
-- geopy
-- scikit-learn
-- matplotlib
-- python-telegram-bot
-- discord
-- pygame

-projects from course:
+## projects from the course:
 1. Mad Libs
 2. Number Guessing
 3. Dice Simulator